-An odorous, volatile, hydrophobic and highly concentrated compounds owned by the aromatic plants is called essential oils.
-Essential oils are usually derived from one or more plant parts such as flowers (rose, jasmine, carnation, clove, mimosa, rosemary, lavander), leaves (mint, Oscimum sps., lemongrass, jamrosa), leaves and stems (geranium, patchouli, petitgrain, verbena, cinnamon), bark (cinnamon, cassia, canella), wood (cedar, sandal, pine), root (angelica, sassafras, vetiver, saussaurea, valerian), rhizomes (ginger, calamus, curcuma, orris) and gums or oleoresin exudations (balsam of Peru, balsam of Tolu, storax, myrrh, benzoin).
-It can be obtained through the distillation process of aromatic plant materials and the volatile isolates can be obtained by the solvent extraction and can be used in various varieties of consumer goods like detergents, soaps, toilet products, cosmetics, pharmaceuticals, perfumes, confectionery food products, soft drinks, distilled alcoholic beverages and insecticides etc.
+An odorous, volatile, hydrophobic and highly concentrated compound owned by the aromatic plants is called Essential Oils.
+These oils are usually extracted from one or more than one plant parts which may be flowers (rose, jasmine, carnation), leaves (mint, Oscimum sps., lemongrass, jamrosa), leaves and stems (geranium, patchouli, petitgrain, verbena, cinnamon), bark (cinnamon, cassia, canella), wood (cedar, sandal, pine), root (angelica, sassafras, vetiver, saussaurea, valerian), rhizomes (ginger, calamus, curcuma, orris) and gums or oleoresin exudations (balsam of Peru, balsam of Tolu, storax, myrrh, benzoin).
+It can be obtained through the distillation process of aromatic plant materials and the volatile isolates can be obtained by the solvent extraction and can be utilized as varieties of goods like detergents, soaps, toilet products, cosmetics, pharmaceuticals, perfumes, etc.

-Importance of Medicinal and Aromatic Plants and Sustainable Agriculture in India

-There is approximately one billion population of the India which is a land of various climatic, ethnic, cultural and linguistic zones.
-India is rich and well aware of the conservation and economical use of natural resources of medicinal plants in this growing national and international markets.
-Medicinal plants are much beneficial for the socio cultural, health care and spiritual ground of the rural people of India.
+Significance of Medicinal and Aromatic Plants and Sustainable Agriculture Practice in India are much beneficial for the socio cultural, health care and spiritual ground of the rural people of India.
 The collection of the medicinal and aromatic plants can be easily done from the forest or uncultivated wild sources, but a number of species are becoming endangered or threatened due to the increased abiotic and biotic pressures on natural habitat.